YOLOX_s Models

 1. The G350 does not support Neuron Stable Delegate (APU) and APU (MDLA) because the hardware does not yet support these features.

-2. Running models on the G350 using ARMNN inference may result in a crash due to the model size being too large for the platform to handle.
+2. Running models on the G350 using ArmNN inference may result in a crash due to the model size being too large for the platform to handle.

 • YOLOX_s-quant8